kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

   * `Core`: (as in a CPU-core) A wrapper around the onnx-runtime the manages data objects, sessions and other onnx-runtime details

 Code is executed in the `Core` class.
 This class descends from `BaseAPI` which is a `Container`. `BaseAPI` is also the parent of `API`.
-Simply put, an API is a container. but not permanently allocate data (it there just as long a request is being processed).
+Simply put, an API is a container. but does not permanently allocate data (it does just as long a request is being processed).
 Also, an API can parse requests and route them to the appropriate container.

 `Core` is the only object instantiated by the server's instantiation mechanism.
 The language (OpCodes), the compiler (Bop), the DataSpace